 Work as a locum tenens in a specialist post

-- work in a specialist post for a maximum period of six months.
+- intend to work temporarily in New Zealand (short term) for a maximum period of up to 12 months;

 Note: if you intend to practise in New Zealand for more than 12 months, you must alternatively apply for registration within a vocational scope.